Anshul619/data-engineering/Readme.md

 | Data Consumption         | Enable your user personas for [purpose-built analytics](DataConsumption) and machine learning. |                                                                                                                  |
 | Security and governance  | Protect your data across the layers and data access management.                                |                                                                                                                  |

-# General Use Cases of Big Data Processing
+# General Use Cases of data processing

 | Use Case                             | Processing Type                                                         | Remarks                                                                                                                                                                                                                                                                                                                                  |
 |--------------------------------------|-------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|